Héctor Fort

-Héctor Fort García (born 2 August 2006) is a Spanish professional footballer who plays as a right-back for club Elche, on loan from Barcelona.
+Héctor Fort García (born 2 August 2006) is a Spanish professional footballer who plays as a right-back for club Real Sociedad.

 Club career

+Barcelona

-Born in Barcelona, Catalonia, Fort signed for La Masia from PB Anguera, representing the club's Juvenil A side in the 2022–23 season and playing all six matches in their Youth League campaign.
+Born in Barcelona, Catalonia, Fort signed for La Masia from Anguera, representing the club's Juvenil A side in the 2022–23 season and playing all six matches in their Youth League campaign.
 The following year in Barcelona's preseason ahead of the 2023–24 season, Fort made his uncompetitive debut for the first team in a friendly match against Vissel Kobe on 6 June 2023.
 He was one of six players to make their debut for the first team.
-Promoted towards Barcelona's reserve side, Fort made his debut for the squad on 28 August 2023 in a 1–0 defeat to SD Logroñés in their season opener of the Primera Federación.
+Promoted to Barcelona's reserve side, Fort made his debut for the squad on 28 August 2023 in a 1–0 defeat to Logroñés in their season opener of the Primera Federación.

 Fort made his senior debut for the first-team on 13 December 2023 in a 3–2 away defeat against Royal Antwerp in the Champions League.

 On 28 May 2024, Barcelona announced that they had reached an agreement with Fort for the extension of his contract, tying him to the club until 30 June 2026.

+Loan to Elche

-On 1 September 2025, he was loaned to Elche for the season.
+On 1 September 2025, Fort was loaned to Elche for the season.
+Later that year, he received the Goal of the Month award for his goal against Rayo Vallecano in December.

+Real Sociedad

+On 29 August 2026, Real Sociedad announced the signing of Fort on a five-year contract.

 International career

-A Spanish youth international, Fort has represented the Spanish U16 and U17 squads.
-He was named in the U17 squad that played in the 2023 European Championship in Hungary.
+A Spanish youth international, Fort has represented the country since the under-16 level.
+He was named in the under-17 squad for the 2023 UEFA European Under-17 Championship in Hungary, and later that year was called up for the 2023 FIFA U-17 World Cup in Indonesia.
+He also represented the Spain U19 during the 2025 UEFA European Under-19 Championship qualification.

+In August 2025, Fort was part of a 24-player preliminary squad for the 2025 FIFA U-20 World Cup.
+However, he did not make the final cut.